 - Decongestants may also be helpful in reducing symptoms such as nasal congestion.
 Nasal spray decongestants should not be used for more than several days because they can cause a "rebound" effect and make the congestion worse.
 Decongestants in pill form do not cause this effect.

 Cromolyn sodium is available as a nasal spray (Nasalcrom) for treating hay fever.
 Eye drop versions of cromolyn sodium and antihistamines are available for itchy, bloodshot eyes.

-- Leukotriene inhibitors -- montelukast (Singulair) is a prescription medicine approved to help control asthma and to help relieve the symptoms of seasonal allergies.
+- Leukotriene inhibitors -- montelukast (Singulair) and zafirlukast (Accolate) are oral prescription medicines approved to help control asthma and to help relieve the symptoms of seasonal allergies.

 Allergy shots (immunotherapy) are occasionally recommended if the allergen cannot be avoided and symptoms are hard to control.
 Regular injections of the allergen are given, with each dose slightly larger than the previous dose.
 Allergy shots keep your body from over-reacting to the allergen.
 They do not work for everybody and require frequent visits to your doctor.